Welcome to another Notion post! After the three-part introductory series to Notion (linked below) I think it’s time to share my latest Notion setup.

 If you read my 2021 version of this post (My Full Notion Setup As A Student), then you’ve seen my minimal Notion page.
 It looks like this:

 If you’d like to download this template for free, visit the post here.
-This template works perfectly well, and I used it all throughout 2021.
-However, I decided to change it up in 2022/2023 and completely redesigned my setup.
+This template works perfectly well, and I used it for several years.
+However, I decided to change it up in 2023/2024 and completely redesigned my setup.
 Keep reading to see its new look!

 YOU’LL LOVE THIS POST: 15 Student Desk Essentials For The Best Study Space

 Here’s what my new Notion homepage (all screenshots are from the template I made for you) looks like below.
 Note that although it says 2022 on these images, the template has been updated for the new year, and it is completely customizable to work for any future year!

 As you can see, there is a section for reflection at the top of the template.
 Here, there is space for you to write down what you were grateful for in the previous year, what you learned, and your New Year’s Resolutions.

 Then, on the left, you have space to designate a few monthly focuses, as well as a daily to-do list.
 The morning and evening routine pages also include a gratitude journal and a daily journal.
 Here’s what the morning routine page looks like:

 On the right, there is a navigation with a few important links and pages.
 I will go into detail about those pages soon!
 Meanwhile, take note of the daily habit tracker near the bottom– fill in the leftmost column with habits you’d like to build and check each day that you complete it to make it a routine!

 Lastly, at the very bottom, you can track upcoming assignments, due dates, project deadlines, etc, with the academic schedule.
 They are filtered to show tasks due within the next week and within the next month to maximum efficiency.